locustio/locust/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report an error in locust
+about: Report an error in Locust
 title: ''
 labels: bug
 assignees: ''